 San Pedro del Pinatar is a municipality in the Spanish province of Murcia in the Murcia region with an area of 22 km².

-and atwest of the city of Murcia (50 km).
+Cartagena (38 kilometers) and at west of the city of Murcia (50 km).

 San Pedro del Pinatar has 24,285 habitants (1-1-2012).